MariaProcopii/LFAF/reports/THIRD_LAB_REPORT.md

 	}
 }
 ```
-First step in creating the lexer was to made the token list, which contains every type of token, such as:
+First step in creating the lexer was to make the token list, which contains every type of token, such as:

 1. Identifiers
 2. Literals